2Fake/devolo_plc_api/README.md

 ## Usage

-All features we currently support are shown in our [example.py](https://github.com/2Fake/devolo_plc_api/blob/master/example.py)
+All features we currently support are shown in our examples.
+If you want to use the package asynchronously, please check [example_async.py](https://github.com/2Fake/devolo_plc_api/blob/master/example_async.py).
+If you want to use it synchronously, please check [example_sync.py](https://github.com/2Fake/devolo_plc_api/blob/master/example_sync.py).